 The syntax to use a multi-value variable is $$foo$$ on both Linux and Windows.
 Multi-value variable names are case-sensitive, and values can contain environment variables.
 See the Adobe Flash cleaner (flash.xml) for a basic example.

-BleachBit 3.0 introduces default variables on Windows
+BleachBit defines default variables on Windows:

 • $$ProgramFiles$$ expands to both %ProgramFiles% and %ProgramW6432%

-• $$CommonProgramFiles$$ expands both %CommonProgramFiles% and %CommonProgramW6432%
+• $$CommonProgramFiles$$ expands to both %CommonProgramFiles% and %CommonProgramW6432%